pedroslev/rooftop-challenge/README.md

 sudo ./build.sh
 sudo ./deploy.sh
 ```
-This will run a detached container where deployed, binding port 8080
+This will run a detached container where deployed, binding port 8080.
-If you want to stop the container just run 'sudo ./stop.sh'
+If wanted to stop the container just run 'sudo ./stop.sh'
 ## Logic solution

 ### Obtaining token when clicking on submit email button
-This is a get request using axios, parameters as email are given on submit retrieved
+This is a GET request using axios, parameters as email are given on submit retrieved
 on an input.
 Token obtained is stored on a useState React variable
 ```javascript
 let getToken = (mail) => {